MarcHoutreille/ASBL-Feriadart/README.md

 [See the actual site!](http://feriadart.art/)

 The site has 4 different domain names: feriadart.org, feriadart.fr , feriadart.be and feriadart.art
-all of them are directed to (http://feriadart.art/)
+all of them are redirected to http://feriadart.art/

 Group project for the website of a non-profit art promotion association located in Brussels

-## HOME page
+## HOME

-The home page is constructed out of 4 main components:
+The homepage is constructed out of 4 main components:

-1. The artist-component gives a picture (work of an artist) plus info about a random artist who is/was subscribed to an event (everytime you reload the page another artist will appear).
+1. The artist-component gives a picture (work of an artist) plus informations about a random artist who is/was subscribed to an event (everytime you reload the page another artist will appear).
-You can click the button 'view more' then you will be directed to the artistspage where you can get more info and see more pictures.
+You can click the button 'view more', you will be redirected to the artistspage where you can get more info and see more pictures from that artist.

 <br>